royanonuevo/css-precedence-pattern/README.md

 ## Specificity hierarchy

 1. Inline styles (Presence of style in document).
 An inline style lives within your XHTML document.
 It is attached directly to the element to be styled.
-E.g. <h1 style="color: #fff;">
+E.g.

 2. IDs (# of ID selectors)
 ID is an identifier for your page elements, such as #div.